 Autistic people are eloquent and graceful on the page and screen

-A large proportion of the smart, eloquent, funny, teasing, thoughtful, passionate posts on my Facebook news feed come from autistic friends and acquaintances.
+A large proportion of the smart, eloquent, funny, teasing, thoughtful, passionate posts on my Facebook news feed comes from autistic friends and acquaintances.
 Online and in writing, they are freed from the discomforts of face-to-face communication.
 “In person I tend to be a walking bundle of awkwardness oozing big fat gooey drops of awkwardness from every pore,” says my friend Brigianna Spencer (via Facebook).
 “I'm told I’m almost eloquent in writing” (more than almost) “but when I start to talk, I say things like ‘that thing that goes with that big round thing’.”

 Plenty of autistic people report the same social dissonance.
 “People who know me in real life have been shocked when they see my Facebook posts, because I seem so different,” says Leila Yoder, of Georgia.
 Sometimes the anguish is palpable.
 A 2010 study of online autistic culture quotes “John”, 24: “And, one guy, I was talking to him online.
 He was like, ‘This is not John.
 John stutters and talks fast.
 John’s a retard.
 This is not John.’
 I talked so intelligently, articulately online that he couldn’t believe it was me.”

 I’ve been reminded of this while reading The Book of Woe: The DSM and the Unmaking of Psychiatry by Gary Greenberg, a Connecticut psychiatrist and writer (Blue Rider Press, 2013).
 Greenberg describes the unhappy relationship between Susan Swedo MD, chair of the DSM-5 Neurodevelopmental Disorders Workgroup, and the Asperger’s Association of New England (AANE), a nonprofit based in Greater Boston (I’m on board of directors).
-Like GRASP, AANE petitioned the APA to reconsider the elimination of Asperger’s as a discrete diagnosis.
+Like GRASP, AANE petitioned the American Psychiatric Association (APA) to reconsider the elimination of Asperger’s as a discrete diagnosis.
 At the annual meeting of the APA in May last year, Greenberg reports, Swedo revealed what she thought of the petitioners:

 It’s too bad no one was in attendance from the Asperger’s Association of New England.
 It would have been interesting to hear the organization’s response when Swedo…explained why she thought it was safe to ignore their objections.
 “Most of the individuals who belong to the AANE call themselves Aspies,” [Swedo] said, “but that may need to be a new diagnosis introduced in future editions of the DSM, because Aspies don’t actually have Asperger’s Disorder, much less Autism Spectrum Disorders.”